 Child care expenses will be considered for the time required for the eligible activity plus reasonable transportation time.
-For child care that enables a family member to go to school, the time allowed may include not more than one study hour for each hour spent in class.

-To establish the reasonableness of child care costs, COC will use the schedule of child care costs from a local, qualified entity.
+To establish the reasonableness of child care costs, COC will use the schedule of child care costs from qualified local entity that either subsidizes child care costs or licenses child care providers..
 Families may present, and COC will consider, justification for costs that exceed typical costs in the area.